jdjakub/papers/prog-2022/prog22-manuscript.md

 ## Notation

-> _What are the different notations, both textual and visual, through which the system is programmed?
-How do they relate to each other?_
+\mybox{{What are the different notations, both textual and visual, through which the system is programmed?
+How do they relate to each other?}

 Programming is always done through some form of notation.
 We consider notations in the most general sense and include any structured gesture using textual or visual notation, user interface or other means.
 Textual notations include primarily programming languages, but may also include, for example, configuration files.
 Visual notations include graphical programming languages.
 Other kinds of structured gestures include, for example, user interfaces for constructing visual elements used in the system.